libbitcoin/libbitcoin-system/doc/sphinx/blockchain.rst

         {
             ec_promise.set_value(ec);
         };
-    // Import the genesis block at depth 0.
+    // Import the genesis block at height 0.
     // Doesn't validate or perform checks on the block. chain.import(first_block, 0, import_finished);
     // Wait until std::error_code is set by